-Here are some Laguna Beach day trip ideas for your family to answer your “Where can I take my kids in Laguna Beach?” question.
+Here are 12 Laguna Beach day trip ideas for your family to answer your “Where can I take my kids in Laguna Beach?” question.
 Most of my recommendations for places to go in Laguna Beach with kids are outdoors, including restaurants.

-I try to cover a variety of options from beaches to parks to walks to restaurants or picnic spots.
+I try to cover a variety of kid-friendly options from beaches to parks to walks to restaurants or picnic spots.
 All are designed to be very simple and hopefully easy to access without a lot of trouble.
 When something costs $, I’ve tried to add an alternative that is free.

 Places to Eat on a Laguna Beach Day Trip